-While the evolution of the above figures is influenced by changes in the compensation structure and number of Board members, the development of costs reflects the relative stability of Board membership fees and expense allowances since 2006.
+While the evolution of the above figures is influenced by changes in the Committee structure and number of Board members, the development of costs reflects the relative stability of Board membership fees and expense allowances since 2006.

-The 2020 budget of CHF 10 million (approved at the Annual General Meeting 2020) and the proposed 2021 budget of CHF 10 million are in line with the five-year compensation history.
+The 2021 budget of CHF 10 million (approved at the Annual General Meeting 2021) and the proposed 2022 budget of CHF 10 million are in line with the five-year compensation history.